Call of Duty: Warzone: Modern Warfare story arc

-Black Ops Cold War
+Black Ops Cold War story arc

-In 1984, Perseus operative Vikhor "Stitch" Kuzmin rebuilds and recommissions Rebirth Island's facilities for production of the lethal Nova-6 gas.
+In 1984, Perseus operative Vikhor "Stitch" Kuzmin rebuilds and recommissions Rebirth Island's facilities for production of the lethal Nova 6 gas.
 At some point, the cargo ship Vodianoy departs from the island, only to mysteriously disappear in the middle of the sea.
 Some time later, Stitch lures his nemesis, CIA agent Russell Adler, into a trap and captures him.
 The CIA conducts a search and rescue operation, and eventually tracks Adler from Laos to Verdansk, where Stitch holds him captive.
 A CIA squad led by Frank Woods rescues Adler in Verdansk, while Stitch continues to carry out his plan: to reactivate Project Nova, a numbers broadcast program once helmed by Nikita Dragovich, as well as to seize control of various brainwashed sleeper agents embedded in Verdansk.

 The CIA eventually learns that Adler has been off-grid in Verdansk, potentially compromised due to the numbers program.
 Adler is apprehended and eventually cured of his brainwashing; at the same time, Stitch and other Perseus agents learn of several explosive charges placed around Verdansk by Adler, and fail to stop their detonation.
 Adler deploys to Verdansk, alongside Woods, Alex Mason and Jason Hudson to thwart Stitch's plan.
-They eventually find Stitch in the woods, where he reveals himself as the bearer of the Perseus mantle, while the previous holder had passed away from cancer in 1983, much to Adler's dismay.
+They eventually find Stitch in the woods, where he reveals himself as the bearer of the Perseus mantle, while the previous holder had died from cancer in 1983, much to Adler's dismay.
 Stitch surrenders his life to Adler, while taunting him of his actions; a gunshot is heard as the scene fades to black.

 Several days later, Adler, Mason, Hudson and Woods investigate a buried German WWII bunker in the ruins of Verdansk, where they meet Captain Carver Butcher, a retired Special Operations Executive agent who created the first spec-ops task force, Vanguard.
 Butcher then tells Adler and the others of his mission to hunt down remnants of the Nazi empire, which began in the Pacific.